WebDev-WBSCodingSchool/react-data-fetching/public/fetch-on-render.md

 ![alt text for screen readers](/screenshot-for.png 'Text to show on mouseover')

 This is a network waterfall!
+Since fetching data for comments doesn't start until we are done with the post itself, getting all the data takes the sum of the time that each individual request takes!

 ### ⚠️ Requests are and artificially slowed down!